darkewaffle/YAGDRSL/documentation/Trackers.md

 		}
 ```

-This would mean that anytime your are idle with Carbuncle then you will equip Asteria Mitts and reduce Carbuncle's perpetuation cost.
-Likewise anytime you are using a Carbuncle bloodpact you would get +1 Carbuncle Level from the Asteria Mitts.
+This means that anytime you are idle with Carbuncle then you will equip Asteria Mitts to reduce Carbuncle's perpetuation cost.
+Likewise anytime you are use a Carbuncle bloodpact you would equip Asteria Mitts to gain +1 Carbuncle Level.
 But anytime you are idle or using a bloodpact with a different pet then the Asteria Mitts would not be applied.

 ### Player Facing & Player Moving
 These trackers are tied to using the Tick event.
 That means that in order for facing and movement information to be tracked you first need to enable Tick and the trackers by defining the necessary settings as true in your character file.
 That just means you will need to place some or all of the following lines inside the GetPlayerSettings function in your character file.
 However these can also be in your job's file_logic.
 Normally it is best to only define settings in one place or the other - however in this case you may want the tracking turned on by default but turn it off for specific jobs so there can be valid reasons like this to have them defined in both locations.